-You will go on asking: Why does so subjectively defined belief change deserve to be distinguished as rational?
+We have to go on asking: Why does belief change defined in such a subjective way deserve to be distinguished as rational?
 This is indeed the crucial question, and I will give a two-step response.
 The more substantial second step will move us back to the pragmatic theory of truth.

 The first step consists in the remark that not any distribution of conditional degrees of belief is permissible.
 Of course, each rational epistemic state containing beliefs must satisfy the basic axioms of ranking theory.
 And those axioms have extremely strong normative foundations.
-Besides the definition of conditional ranks, the ranking-theoretic kind of degrees of belief, the axioms only require the logical consistency of conditional beliefs; you must not believe B as well as non-B given any consistent condition A. If that's not reasonable, I don't know what is!
+Besides the definition of conditional ranks (= the ranking-theoretic kind of conditional degrees of belief) the axioms only require the logical consistency of conditional beliefs; you must not believe B as well as non-B given any consistent condition A. If that's not reasonable, I don't know what is!1 rationality, which, of course, have an objective claim.
+This is what I mean by eroding inductive skepticism from inside.

 So, these axioms are at least minimal conditions of rationality, which determine the formal behavior of reasons.
 However, they still allow a lot of unreasonableness.
-We need to take a second step and to inquire into further postulates of rationality, which, of course, have an objective claim.
-This is what I mean by eroding inductive skepticism from inside.
+We need to take a second step and to inquire into further postulates of